mattkjames7/PyGeopack/README.md

 After installation, the PyGeopack module will attempt to locate the OMNI data required for the models.
 If these data exist already in `$GEOPACK_PATH` then it will load into memory.
-If they don't exist, then the user will be prompted for authorisation to download the data, to allow the data download, press 'y', otherwise press 'n'.
-The data download and conversion may take a while.
+If they don't exist, then the user will be shown a warning - the next section explains how to fix this.

 ## Usage